auremoser/web-coding/syllabus.md

 	Project Procedure: describe your data processing, visualization selection, and analysis post-visualization

 ##11/24/15
-Make-up for Yom Kippur Course

-PRESENTATIONS AND PROJECT CLINIC
+####PRESENTATIONS AND PROJECT CLINIC

-Tues., 11/24, 6-7:50PM
+Tues., 11/24, 6-7:50PM, Make-up for Yom Kippur Course

 This will be a follow-up lab to polish your projects and get extra-help.
 I realize it's before Thanksgiving and this might be a tense travel time for you.
 Sorry about that, the New School mandates that the make-up is on this day.